-My whole perception, that Kerala is only a most sought after Honeymoon destination of India, got vanished when I landed in Kerala.
+My whole perception, that Kerala is only the most sought-after Honeymoon destination of India, got vanished when I landed in Kerala.
 It is much more than that.
-My dream of printing sunset postcard of my own with Chinese Fishing nets in front , eating with hand on Banana leaf and above all watching family of Elephant coming in front of me ,feel the luxury of spending whole day on a House Boat in backwaters of Alleppey, watching fishermen catching fish for their livelihood at the earliest hours of morning has been the best moments of mine in Kerala.
-Truly very hard to jot down the best moments, as every moment spent in Kerala ” The Gods Own Country ” is priceless and last forever in my heart and mind.
-Want to Go back again, Kerala is calling me.
+My dream of printing a sunset postcard of my own with Chinese Fishing nets in front, eating with hand on Banana leaf and above all watching family of Elephant coming in front of me, feel the luxury of spending a whole day on a House Boat in the backwaters of Alleppey, watching fishermen catching fish for their livelihood at the earliest hours of the morning has been the best moments of mine in Kerala.
+Truly very hard to jot down the best moments, as every moment spent in Kerala ” The Gods Own Country ” is priceless and lasts forever in my heart and mind.
+Want to go back again, Kerala is calling me.

 Taufan Gio | Disgiovery

-What I remember most during KBE trip is the bus ride that took us almost hours every day in it.
+What I remember most during the KBE trip is the bus ride where we spent hours every day.
 Whether you hated it or not, you’d got to like it eventually.
 Our seats have become our own little palace.
 Along the ride, you could hear Manoj’s (our guide) voice explaining everything all over the cabin.
 When everything got so boring then it’s time for sleep bombs.
 Off the bus for tea & toilet.
 Head wobbles.
 Smiles from friendly Keralites.
 We were a bunch of kindergarten kids who happened to be the luckiest travel bloggers in the world visiting God’s Own Country.
 We took this trip professionally but we didn’t lose a chance to have fun and make the most out of it.

 Vijay Nambiar | Feel Free or Fly